chatcenter/ios/README_Cordova.md

 PresentViewController a chat view with NavigationControlloer.
 To add to existing NavigationControlloer, please use getChatView which returns standalone chat view.

 The following are the parameters.
 Bold is mandatory.
-If other parameters are not required, please specify nil.
+If other parameters are not required, please specify nil.<br>
 **Note: In case of no authentication, user will be logged out automatically 30 days after login.
 Also, we do not currently support to link authentication processing afterwards**
 <table>
 	<tr>